How to Navigate ADA Compliance and Website Accessibility Lawsuits

 If you do face an ADA website lawsuit or receive a demand letter, the most important thing is not to panic.
 Carefully review the claims against you, then get an audit of your website.
 We recommend partnering with legal experts who specialize in ADA and accessibility compliance.
 Doing so can increase your chances of a successful defense.

-The results provided by an accessibility audit can also help you determine whether to fight the claims or settle.
+The results provided by a digital accessibility audit can also help you determine whether to fight the claims or settle.
 Oftentimes, it’s cheaper to settle than to go to trial; however, if you have a valid case and can show you’re working towards ADA compliance, you may have a good chance of winning.

 Evolving with the Web Accessibility Landscape Using AudioEye